jadonk/newsletter/2015-10/README.md

 I generally create bit.ly links for all of the links.

-# Current status on Kickstarters coming from our community:
+# Current status on Kickstarters coming from our community (likely these should be featured projects):
 * 63 hours left on https://www.kickstarter.com/projects/openrov/openrov-trident-an-underwater-drone-for-everyone?ref=hero
 * 7 days left on https://www.kickstarter.com/projects/1924187374/replicape-a-smart-and-quiet-3d-printer-control-boa?ref=nav_search